Denver sports travel guide

 The Colorado State Capitol (200 E. Colfax Ave.) is popular among tourists for its “One Mile Above Sea Level” marker on its steps.
 Across Civic Center Park, to the west, is the photo-friendly Denver City and County Building, with its impressive columns and clock tower.

 The sports teams for the University of Colorado compete in the Pac-12 in football and basketball, and the campus is worth a visit just as an excuse to go to picturesque Boulder, about 45 minutes north of Denver.
+The school’s football stadium, Folsom Field, and basketball arena, CU Events Center, are both on campus.

 You can also find Division I sports at Colorado State (in Fort Collins, 65 miles to the north) and the Air Force Academy (in Colorado Springs, 70 miles south).
 Falcon Stadium, home of the Air Force football team, hosted an NHL Stadium Series game between the Avalanche and Los Angeles Kings in February 2020.